|

 Etheree

-Created about twenty years ago by an
+Created about twenty

-Arkansas poet named Etheree Taylor Armstrong, this titled form, the Etheree,
+years ago by an Arkansas poet named Etheree Taylor Armstrong, this

-consists of ten lines of unmetered and unrhymed verse, the first line having
+titled form, the Etheree, consists of ten lines of unmetered and

-one syllable, each succeeding line adding a syllable, with the total syllable
+line adding a syllable, with the total syllable count being fifty-five.

-This concise form is meant to focus on
+This concise form is

-one idea or subject.
+meant to focus on one idea or subject.

 Example: